 Libertarian free will is the teaching that fallen man is still sufficiently free to be able to equally choose or reject God if only presented with the right information.

 This is not the libertarian view.
-LFW is instead the position that the freedom necessary for moral responsibility is incompatible with determinism.
+LFW is instead the position that the freedom we possess that is necessary for moral responsibility is incompatible with determinism.
 Molinists aren’t using a peculiar definition here either.
 Just consider the definition given by the atheist philosopher Mark Balaguer.
 He writes,

 Alternatively, consider the definition given by the non-Molinist philosopher Robert Kane; a man who has spent his entire career advancing the debate on free will.
-In his book “A Contemporary Introduction to Free Will”, Kane summarizes the libertarian thesis as “the view that (1) free will and determinism are incompatible (incompatibilism), (2) free will exists, and so (3) determinism is false”.
-Kane’s explanation further includes the notion of ultimate responsibility, specifically that “. . .an agent must be responsible for anything that is a sufficient reason, cause, or motive for the action’s occurring”.
+In his book “A Contemporary Introduction to Free Will”, Kane summarizes the libertarian thesis as “the view that (1) free will and determinism are incompatible (incompatibilism), (2) free will exists, and so (3) determinism is false”.3 Kane’s explanation further includes the notion of ultimate responsibility, specifically that “. . .an agent must be responsible for anything that is a sufficient reason, cause, or motive for the action’s occurring”.4

 Finally, in an essay entitled “How to Think About Free Will”, philosopher Peter Van Inwagen. delineates a thesis for free will which Libertarians and Compatibilists would both agree upon.
-Van Inwagen then proceeds to define each view, explaining the libertarian position as “the conjunction of the free-will thesis and incompatibilism.”
-It’s also noteworthy to mention that Van Inwagen is theologically open theist.
+Van Inwagen then proceeds to define each view, explaining the libertarian position as “the conjunction of the free-will thesis and incompatibilism.”5 It’s also noteworthy to mention that Van Inwagen is theologically open theist.

 Also, it’s striking that CARM doesn’t provide any sources revealing where they derive this notion that their definition of LFW is how Molinists (or philosophers, in general) typically understand the concept.
 This, taken in conjunction with the previous facts suggest that CARM’s definition of LFW is purely idiosyncratic.